VictorLeeLk/OCR_TF_CRNN_CTC/README.md

 "An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition" : https://arxiv.org/abs/1507.05717

-More details for CRNN and CTC loss (chinese): https://zhuanlan.zhihu.com/p/43534801
+More details for CRNN and CTC loss (in chinese): https://zhuanlan.zhihu.com/p/43534801

 # Dependencies
 All dependencies should be installed are as follow: